1. Fish by the Rules:

 $30 Second Hole

-$220 Family (Includes 2 adults and up to 3 Children age 15 or under)
+$220 Family (Includes 2 adults and up to 3 Children age 15 or under First Hole tickets)

 3. Tickets, Derby Location and General Information:

-e) Only ticket holders and derby officials are permitted in the designated fishing area.
+f) Only ticket holders, derby officials and volunteers are permitted in the designated fishing area.
 In circumstances where a participant requires an on-ice escort, arrangements can be made by contacting derby officials prior to the event.

-f) All coolers, pails, packs, boxes, portable tents, structures and other equipment is subject to inspection by Derby Officials before entering Derby site, as well as any time during the event.
+g) All coolers, pails, packs, boxes, portable tents, structures, and other equipment are subject to inspection by Derby Officials before entering Derby site, as well as any time during the event.

-j) Angling may not take place prior to the 10:30 a.m. start time and must stop at 1:30 p.m.
-No fishing line shall go in the water until the beginning of the Derby at 10:30 a.m.
+m) Angling may not take place prior to the 11:30 a.m. start time and must stop at 2:30 p.m.
+No fishing line shall go in the water until the beginning of the Derby at 11:30 a.m.

-k) Electronic Devices may be used by participants during the Derby.
-Electronic devices may be used as of 8:30 a.m. for the determination of depth in selecting a hole, as well to assist in fishing throughout the derby.
+n) Electronic Devices may be used by participants during the Derby.
+Electronic devices may be used as of 9:30 a.m. for the determination of depth in selecting a hole, as well as to assist in fishing throughout the Derby.

-n) Portable tents, portable structures, windbreaks, and barriers may be used by participants.
-No tent or other enclosed structure shall be erected before the 10:30 a.m. start of the derby.
-Structures must be placed over existing holes and no additional holes will be allowed to accommodate portable tents or structures.
+q) Portable tents, portable structures, windbreaks, and barriers may be used by participants.
+No tent or other enclosed structure shall be erected before the 11:30 a.m. start of the Derby.
+Structures must be placed over existing holes.
 Derby officials reserve the right to open and inspect inside any structure at any time.

 4. Prize Structure: